Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/using-workflows-with-service-manager.md

 ---
 layout: article-toc
-keywords:Portal HUD
+keywords: Portal HUD
 ---

 # Using workflows with Service Manager
 Workflows are used to drive both manual interactions and automation on a request record.

 ## Before you begin
-* Be familiar with how to use the Workflow Designer.
+* Be familiar with how to use the [Workflow Designer](/esp-config/automation/workflow-designer).

 * Know how to use Configuration to change application settings.

 ## Where workflows are used